JanssenProject/jans/README.md

 wget https://raw.githubusercontent.com/JanssenProject/jans-cloud-native/master/automation/startdemo.sh && chmod u+x startdemo.sh && ./startdemo.sh
 ```

-This will install with the default settings the can be found inside [values.yaml](helm/values.yaml).
+This will install docker, microk8s, helm and Janssen with the default settings the can be found inside [values.yaml](helm/values.yaml).
 Please map the `ip` of the instance running ubuntu to `demoexample.jans.io` and then access the endpoints at your browser such in the example in the table below.

 |Service           | Example endpoint                                                       |